Programmatic SEO vs AI-Driven SEO: Why Templates Won't Build Authority

 How much does Sprite cost?

 $149 per month.
 That includes unlimited article generation and publishing, brand voice training, full SEO/AEO/GEO optimisation, licensed real photography, JSON-LD schema injection, and unlimited users and projects.
-No per-seat charges.
-No contracts.
-There is a 30-day free trial so you can see what the system produces before you commit.
-No surprises.
-Just results.
+There are no per-seat charges or contracts.
+A 30-day free trial lets you see what the system produces before you commit.
 See how we can help.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.